Generating Hard Examples for Pixel-wise Classification: Experiments: Red Tide Detection

-\section{GOCI Satellite Images}
+\subsection{GOCI Satellite Images}

 GOCI (Geostationary Ocean Color Imager) acquires multispectral images from a large area surrounding the Korean peninsula.
-The GOCI image~\cite{SChoKJRS2010} has 8 channels consisting of 6 visible and 2 near infrared (NIR) frequency bands and 500 m spatial resolution.
+The GOCI image~\cite{SChoKJRS2010} has 8 channels consisting of six visible and two near infrared (NIR) frequency bands\footnote{While band extension~\cite{CKwanRS2000,CKwanRS2020,CKwanRS2020b} can be considered because of the small number of bands in the GOCI image, the 9-layer CNN shows sufficient performance even without band extension.} and 500 m spatial resolution.
 The size of the GOCI image is 5567$\times$5685.
 Some examples of GOCI images are shown in Figure~\ref{fig:goci_img}.
+Several red tide examples on GOCI multi-spectral images are also shown in Figure~\ref{fig:red_tide}.

-In this paper, we use GOCI images taken in July, August, and December of 2013 to evaluate our red tide detection network.
+In this paper, we use GOCI images taken in July, August, and December of 2013 to evaluate our red tide detection model.
 Images from July and August where red tide occurred are used as positive images, and images from December are used as negative images.
-Based on some conditions such as the atmosphere, we chose 8 images in July and August and 4 images in December.
+Based on some conditions such as the atmosphere, we chose eight images in July and August and four images in December.
 Half of them were used for training and the other half for testing.

-In order to label red tide pixels, we used the red tide information reported by NIFS (National Institute of Fisheries) of South Korea which directly tested seawater from a ship.
-NIFS examined red tide occurrence only at a limited number of locations; so it is not possible to cover the entire red tide areas.
+To label red tide pixels, we used the red tide information reported by NIFS (National Institute of Fisheries) of South Korea which directly tested seawater from a ship.
+NIFS examined red tide occurrence only at a limited number of locations; so it is impossible to cover the entire red tide areas.
 Furthermore, the red tide positions indicated in the reports were not very accurate due to the error-prone manual process that included mapping geo-coordinates of red tide locations onto GOCI images.
-Hence, we have extended potential red tide regions up to 25 km (50 pixel distance) in all directions from the red tide location indicated in the report and then labeled red tide with the help of experts.
+Hence, we have extended potential red tide regions up to 25 km (50 pixel distance) in all directions from the red tide location indicated in the report and then labeled red tide with experts' help.
 Approximately 100 pixels from each training image were sparsely labeled as a red tide area.
 We used pixels labeled as red tide as positive examples and all the pixels of the December images as negative examples.